 The winners of the 12th annual Current Archaeology awards were announced on 28 February as part of Current Archaeology Live!
 2020.
 The awards celebrate the projects and publications that made the pages of the magazine over the past 12 months, and the people judged to have made outstanding contributions to archaeology.

-These awards are voted for entirely by the public – there are no panels of judges – so we encourage you to get involved and choose the projects, publications, and people who you would like to win.
+These awards are voted for entirely by the public – there are no panels of judges – so we encouraged you to get involved and choose the project, publications, and people you wanted to win.

-Click on the links below to read about the nominees in each category:
+Click on the links below to find out about the nominees in each category:

 For more photos of the winners, click here.